David Bowie: Finding Fame: Background

-In another interview to NME, his childhood friend George Underwood, who played guitar and sang vocals with Bowie in the band – Davie Jones with the King Bees (Bowie was still using his real name, David Jones, at the time), tells the story of how in 1962, he is the one who gave Bowie "those mismatched, alien eyes".
+In another interview to NME, his childhood friend George Underwood, who played guitar and sang vocals with Bowie in the band Davie Jones with the King Bees (Bowie was still using his real name, David Jones, at the time), tells the story of how, in 1962, he was the one who gave Bowie "those mismatched, alien eyes".
 Underwood says that Bowie cockblocked him when they both fancied the same girl.
-Underwood tells how Bowie sabotaged a date that he had set up with her, and then later he hears Bowie bragging about his "conquest on a bus" with her.
+Underwood tells how Bowie sabotaged a date that he had set up with her, and then later he heard Bowie bragging about his "conquest on a bus" with her.
 Understandably mad, Underwood says, "it wasn't really my style, but I just walked up to him and hit him".
-Underwood recalls that a week later his dad delivers him the bad news that Bowie has been taken to Moorfields Eye Hospital, and might lose an eye.
+Underwood recalls that a week later his dad delivered the bad news that Bowie has been taken to Moorfields Eye Hospital, and might lose an eye.
 Underwood said he "was in bits, it was horrible, but it all ended up alright in the end, didn't it".
 As a result of Underwood's punch, Bowie ended up with a permanently-dilated pupil that "gave Bowie those extraterrestrial, Ziggy Stardust eyes".
 Underwood says that Bowie told him later that "he did him a favour".
-The King Bees first single, "Liza Jane", turned out to be a flop for the young Bowie.
+The King Bees’ first single, "Liza Jane", turned out to be a flop for the young Bowie.